Ghadah-Ahmed/Cars-Agency/README.md

 ## My Design Goal
-I tried to creat a website similar to this, I wish I did it :) https://www.pinterest.com/pin/387168899226629881/
+I tried to creat a website similar to this, I wish I shoot it :) https://www.pinterest.com/pin/387168899226629881/